robinhuiser/gsm-demo-service/README.md

 $ git pull origin main
 $ cd ..

-## -- Now we have in .gitsubmodule an updated Commit ID of the
+## -- Now we have in the project's .gitsubmodules file an updated
-## -- latest version
+## -- Commit ID of the latest version

 # Let's "build" our project to generate a new OAS
 $ PROJECT_NAME=$(basename `git rev-parse --show-toplevel`)